Self-therapy refers broadly to the idea of treating one’s own emotional or psychological problems, without the assistance of a therapist.

 3. Study your feelings and/or behaviors more closely.

 Take a closer look at how your problem is presenting.
-Are you hoping to deal with a behavioral problem, like avoidance or coping behaviors?
+Are you hoping to address a behavioral problem, like avoidance or coping behaviors?
 Or are you wanting to target unwanted feelings, like social anxiety or stress?

 Studying your behaviors or emotions at a more in-depth level can involve: